alteroo/bobtemplates.alteroo/README.rst

 Access your site on port 8080 by visiting http://localhost:8080 in your browser.

-Learn more by reading the following documents
+Learn more by reading the following documents:

 BACKGROUND

 INSTALL

 USAGE